These Chinese pork ribs are so tender that the meat is almost melting off from the bone!

 - By now the liquid should have reduced significantly.
 Open the lid and turn the ribs over to ensure even cooking.

-- Add some hot water if the amount is reduced too much.
+- Add the rock sugar.
+Add some hot water if the amount is reduced too much.
 Otherwise, just cover it again and braise for another 30 minutes.

-- Remove the pork ribs.
-Leave the remaining sauce in the pan.
-Reduce the volume of the sauce until becoming a rich gravy.
+- Once the pork ribs have achieved the desired tenderness, reduce the volume of the sauce until becoming a rich gravy.

 The Chinese Pork Ribs Recipe

-- 1000 g pork ribs , cut crosswise into single-bone pieces
+- 500 g pork ribs, , cut crosswise into single-bone pieces

 - Blanched broccoli to garnish